opendocsg/opendoc-family-justice-courts-practice-directions/Part 12-Probate Proceedings.md

 (3) If the Schedule of Assets is filed at the time of the filing of the originating summons or at the time of the filing of the supporting affidavit under rule 208 of the Family Justice Rules (hereafter referred to as the “supporting affidavit”), the Schedule of Assets may be included as an exhibit to the supporting affidavit.
 If so included, the supporting affidavit shall include the following averment:

-> _“The contents of the Schedule of Assets exhibited herein as (insert exhibit number) are true and accurate in every particular to the best of my knowledge and belief.
-The deponent does not know or have any reason to believe that any of the contents of the Schedule of Assets is false.”_
+> _“The contents of the Schedule of Assets exhibited herein as (insert exhibit number) are true and accurate in every particular to the best of my knowledge and belief at this time.
+The deponent/deponents* does/do* not know or have any reason to believe that any of the contents of the Schedule of Assets is false at this time.
+The deponent/deponents* undertake(s) to amend the Schedule of Assets if further information regarding the assets of the estate is obtained.”_

 (4) If an applicant is unable to file the Schedule of Assets at the time of the filing of the originating summons or at the time of the filing of supporting affidavit, the applicant may subsequently file the Schedule of Assets and an affidavit containing the averment referred to in sub-paragraph (3) above.
 The affidavit should be filed under the document title “Schedule of Assets – Supplementary Affidavit”.

-(5) Prior to the issuance of a grant, an applicant may file an amended Schedule and a supplementary affidavit exhibiting the amended Schedule of Assets.
-The supplementary affidavit shall provide reasons to explain why an amendment is necessary, and shall also include the averment referred to in sub-paragraph (3) above.
+(5) An applicant may file an amended Schedule of Assets without the permission of the court.
+The applicant is to file the amended Schedule of Assets with a supplementary affidavit under the document title “Schedule of Assets – Supplementary Affidavit”.
+In the supplementary affidavit, the Applicant is to –

-(6) Where the amendments to the Schedule of Assets are sought after the issuance of a grant, the applicant must obtain leave of Court to amend the Schedule of Assets.
-The application for leave to amend shall be made by way of summons.
-The draft amended Schedule of Assets in PDF format shall be annexed to the summons.
-The changes to be made to the latest version of the Schedule of Assets filed in Court should be indicated by —

 > (a) drawing a single line across the words to be deleted; and

+> (b) provide reasons to explain why an amendment is necessary;

-> (b) underlining the words to be inserted.
+> (c) include the averment referred to in sub-paragraph (3) above; and

+> exhibit a copy of the clean version of the amended Schedule of Assets electronic form.

+(6) [deleted]

 ## 68. Security for grants of letters of administration